raduicaiulian/eBookReADER/README.md

 Os interaction si made trough socket creation used to talk to convert server

+In order to run it you need to folow this steps:

+ -you need to set GOOGLE_APPLICATION_CREDENTIALS environment variable to path of <file>.json which contains you private key for google TTS
+ -after that you need to start the convert_server.py (require python 3.x in order to run) -run the eBookReader.exe from eBookReader/bin/Debug/netcoreapp3.1 (if you hav any error make sure that ip variable from eBookReader/Form1.cs:50 has the ip adress of the server where convert_server.py is runing, by default the ip is set to "192.168.1.243")

 TO DO:

   - add more error handling;